BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </p>

 <p>
-Later that month, I went back to the build site in Harpswell and actually volunteered building homes.
+Later that month, I went back to the build site and actually helped build a home.
-Among other things, we put up roof trusses.
 </p>

 <p>
-As you can see, I was being an idiot about nearly everything:
+For those following along, I was being an idiot about nearly everything:
 <ul>
     <li>Swinging a hammer wasn't the most efficient way for me to contribute to society at the time.
-I was doing a STEM degree at an elite university and unironically should have been working on curing a disease or something.</li>
+I was doing a STEM degree at an fancy university and unironically should have been curing a disease or something.</li>
     <li>I should have verified the build was going to happen</li>
     <li>I shouldn't have entertained free-camping in a random place</li>
     <li>I shouldn't have been so romantic</li>
 </ul>
-But maybe it depends how you look at it.
+But maybe it depends on how you look at it.
 </p>

 <hr/>

 <p>
-A market research professional once told me surveys show a very consistent trend among people as they get older: their view of life gets more negative.
+A market research professional once told me surveys show a highly consistent trend among people as they get older: their view of life gets more negative.
-I think there's danger in navigating that long slow slide without having had any idealism to begin with.
+I think there's danger in navigating that long slow slide of disillusionment without having had any idealism to begin with.
 </p>

 <p>
-In the case of Harpswell, it's perhaps somehow realistic to look across the vastness of the ocean at night and be filled with feelings of love.
+In the case of Harpswell, it's perhaps somehow realistic to look across the vastness of the ocean and be filled with feelings of love.
 </p>

 <hr/>